Refusal to Bury

 While her twenty-year-old son lay in his aluminum transfer case, awaiting further developments, she submitted a formal application to Hillcrest, endeavoring to take advantage of its better standing.
 Livesay turned it down, writing that per Hillcrest bylaws, "burial would be strictly limited to members of the human race, and the Caucasian race only."
 [5]

 A day of infamy for Hillcrest—burial plots for white GIs, not for blacks.
 She countered with an offer to purchase the plot outright.
-He turned that offer down and blocked one by Mrs. John R. Diehl, a seventy-two-year-old white woman, to use one of her plots.
+He turned that offer down and blocked an offer by Mrs. John R. Diehl, a seventy-two-year-old white woman, to use one of her plots.
 We couldn't afford racial prejudice in the field, but Livesay could.
 He stood fast.
 Only a court order would permit Williams to be buried there.
 [6]

 Ft.
 Pierce Legion Post Commander Virgil Hayes concurred, "As far as I'm concerned personally, there's no action contemplated on this whatsoever.
 There's a Negro cemetery down there, a very good cemetery, I'd say."
 [7]